How to apply

 The competition for October 2016 entry is now open.
 The deadline for applications is the 1st February 2016.
 Please find the application guidelines and form below:

-Please ensure you read the guidelines fully prior to completing the application form
+Please ensure you read the guidelines fully prior to completing the application form.
+Please submit a completed Equal Opportunities Monitoring form with your application form.

 Students will need to apply separately to the institution of their choice for admission: